Lucas-Haubert/VarifoldLoss/README.md

 This work is the result of my Master's Thesis for the MVA Master's program at the École Normale Supérieure Paris-Saclay, within the Signal Processing team at the [Centre Borelli](https://centreborelli.ens-paris-saclay.fr/en).

+## The Varifold Loss

+Traditional forecasting approaches, including autoregressive methods or state space models, rely on strong assumptions about the nature of the series.
+However, these models often lack of performance as the complexity of time series datasets increases, which motivated the use of deep learning approaches.

+Often neglected, the design of the loss function is a crucial step in training a deep neural network.
+Indeed, the loss function should accurately encode the prediction problem, and a poorly designed loss could lead to irrelevant predictions.
+In forecasting, deep neural networks are commonly trained with the Mean Squared Error (MSE) or one of its variants.

 ## Usage

 1. Install PyTorch and the necessary dependencies.